-Alexander (2006) installed temperature loggers (VEMCO Minilog) in the Catamaran Brook catchment to record hourly AT, GST, and GWT (see temperature loggers, Fig. 2).
+To test the accuracy of performing uncalibrated GST simulations in ForHyM2, simulated GST results were generated for a reference period containing GST measurements.
+Alexander (2006) installed temperature loggers (VEMCO Minilog) in the Catamaran Brook catchment to record hourly AT, GST, and groundwater temperature (see temperature loggers, Fig. 2).
 AT observations were recorded in shelters at a height of 1.5 m above the ground surface.
-GWT were recorded in the monitoring well indicated in Fig. 1; data loggers were 5 installed at four depths: 1.5, 2.75, 5.25, and 8.75 m (Fig. 2).
+Groundwater temperature data were recorded in the monitoring well indicated in Fig. 1 at four depths: 1.5, 2.75, 5.25, and 8.75 m (Fig. 2).
 GST data were recorded near the monitoring well.
 The temperature data utilised in the present study were collected during 1 October 2001-30 September 2003.
-Additionally, measured precipitation data from the EC historical weather database for the Miramichi weather station (EC, 2010b) were used as input for the ForHyM2 simulations.
-In general, the ForHyM2simulated GST time series agreed well with observed field data (Fig. 4).
+Additionally, measured precipitation data from the EC historical weather database for the Miramichi weather station (EC, 2010) were used as input for the ForHyM2 simulations.
+In general, the ForHyM2-simulated GST time series were in agreement with the GST observations (Fig. 4).
 The associated coefficient of determination (R^2) was 0.98, thus ForHyM2 was judged to have performed favourably for these site conditions and meteorological data considering that no model calibration was undertaken.

-3.4 Empirically-based estimation of groundwater temperature
+3.4 Empirically based estimation of groundwater temperature

-Several previous studies investigating the impact of climate change on groundwater temperature have employed an analytical solution to the following governing equation for one-dimensional groundwater flow and heat transport (Domenico and Schwartz, 1990):
+Several previous studies investigating the impact of climate change on groundwater temperature have employed an analytical solution to the following governing equation for one-dimensional heat transport in regions of significant groundwater flow (Domenico and Schwartz, 1990):